GuildedAPI/docs/docs/resources/channel.md

 ## Get Embed for URL
 <span class="http-verb">GET</span><span class="http-path">/content/embed_info</span>

 Generate embed data for a specific URL.
-Returns a special [unfurl embed object](#unfurl-embed-object) on response.
+Returns a special [unfurl embed object](#unfurl-embed-object) on success.
+On failure, this will return an empty dictionary with status code 200.

 ###### Query Params